-20 Best Relaxing Casual Nintendo Switch Games To Play In 2022 - Gameranx
+32 Relaxing Casual Nintendo Switch Games to Play in 2023 - Gameranx

 Release Date: December 2018

 For enjoyers of weird (but wonderful) puzzle games, there’s Katamari Damacy Reroll, an HD remake of the 2004 title.
 You control the Prince, whose job involves steering a giant, adhesive ball around multiple areas to pick up objects.
-The reason? the King of All Cosmos (his highly eccentric father) accidentally destroyed all the stars in the universe.
-Hey, I said it was weird.
+The reason?
+The King of All Cosmos (his highly eccentric father) accidentally destroyed all the stars in the universe.
 If the Prince manages to collect enough materials, the King can then reverse his astronomical error.

 #8 Coffee Talk